 Best Toilet Brush Plunger Combo

-This Mr. Siga brush and plunger set is space-saving because it combines the two tools into one holder.
-The plunger is constructed from heavy-duty commercial grade rubber, so it should shift whatever blockage you have.
-It even has a pull-out extension to clear stubborn blockages.
+This Mr. Siga brush and plunger set will help you save space as it combines the two tools into one holder.
+The plunger is made of heavy-duty commercial-grade rubber, so it has the strength needed to dislodge any blockage.
+It even has a pull-out extension to deal with particularly stubborn blockages.

-The brush has stiff nylon bristles that hold their shape and deep clean every surface they contact.
-The durable plastic handle has a comfortable wider grip and adds rigidity to the brush and plunger’s overall feel.
-If we didn’t already have a winner in the commercial spot, this could have been a contender.
+The stiff nylon bristles will retain their shape and clean the surface thoroughly.
+The durable plastic handles have a comfortable wide grip and add to the brush and plunger’s overall sturdy feel.

 Pros